s4mdf0o1/TuxKatana/README.md

 > Gtk4 Python3 interface to communicate and configure Boss Katana Mk2 Amp

 ## Disclaimer

 	⚠️  WARNING : this app is a work in progress
+	✅ But is working enough

     ⚠️  WARNING-2 : this app works in "Edit Mode" all the time :
     the reason is :
     without it the Katana is not sending back other parameters changing with that one you changed
+    ✅ But gives a better experience
+    for example, you'll see 'Rate' scale moving with 'Volume' for Flanger

-    You can switch OFF Edit Mode by clicking on ⚠️  in the up-right corner
+    You can switch OFF Edit Mode by clicking on [⚠️]  in the up-right corner

     >>> Save your presets first